raquo/Laminar/website/docs/documentation.md

 ### Registering a DOM Event Listener

 Laminar uses native JS DOM events.
 We do not have a synthetic event system like React.js.
 There is no event pooling, no magic going on.
 This means there is nothing Laminar-specific to learn about events themselves.
-There's one exception for certain `onClick` events on checkboxes, see [Special Cases](#special-cases).

 To start listening for DOM events, you need to register a listener for a specific event type on a specific element.
 In Laminar, `EventListener` is a `Modifier` that performs this action.